Chicago Hipster's Guide to a Day in Aurora

 from Taqueria el Tio: a 5-minute (.7 mile) bike ride

 Homes in the Tanner Historic District were built between 1856 and 1926.
-Ten unique architectural styles are represented in this neighborhood.
-The three most commonly found styles are: Italianate, Queen Anne, and Prairie Style.
+The three most commonly found architectural styles are: Italianate, Queen Anne, and Prairie Style.

 the Italianate Style